zjcnzxsjy/open-agent-platform/README.md

 # Concepts/FAQ

-Add concepts here.

-What is an agent?
+## Concepts

+### Agents

+An agent is a custom configuration on-top of an existing LangGraph graph.
+This is the same concept as an `assistant`, in the LangGraph API.

+## FAQ

-Do I need a backend
+### Do I need a backend server?

+OAP does not require a standalone backend server to be running in order for the web app to work.
+As long as you've added deployments from LangGraph Platform to your instance, it should work as expected!

+However, if you want to use the RAG features, you will need to have the LangConnect server running on its own.
+This is because the LangConnect RAG server is intended to be hosted independently from your LangGraph deployments.
+See the [LangConnect docs](https://github.com/langchain-ai/langconnect/blob/main/README.md) for more information.

-Can I build my own agents?
+### How can I build my own agents?

+Yes!
+See the [Building Your Own Agents](#building-your-own-agents) section for more information.

-Can I use non-supabase auth?
+### How can I use non-supabase auth?

+Yes!
+It requires some modifications to be made to the code, but we've implemented authentication in a way which makes it easy to swap out with any other authentication provider.

-Can I use non-langgraph agents?
+### How can I use non-langgraph agents?

-Can I use
+No. All agents you intend to use with OAP must be LangGraph agents, deployed on LangGraph Platform.